 Based on global experience, Unicef has gathered evidence that demonstrates how countries are developing systems that protect children from violence and respond to their needs.
-The most promising models include: providing children with a safe environment that builds their resilience in the face of violence while addressing the power imbalances that increase their vulnerability; listening to children's voices; and providing all those who care for children with the knowledge and skills required to provide children with the protection they need.
+The most promising models include: providing children with a safe environment that builds their resilience in the face of violence while addressing the power imbalances that increase their vulnerability; listening to children with the knowledge and skills required to provide children with the protection they need.